-For family and friends who cannot make it out to the commencement ceremonies, Information & Communication Technologies Video Services will be live streaming them via this link.
+For family and friends who cannot attend commencement ceremonies, Information & Communication Technologies Video Services will be live streaming them online.

 Media covering the event should park in the south lot and obtain a media pass in the tent located in Lot 32, east of the Pan Am.

 For more information about the commencement ceremony, visit commencement.nmsu.edu.